Ealore/LaravelRequirements/README.md

 # Laravel Requirements Checklist

-A simple PHP test script that shows if all Laravel requisites are available.
+A simple PHP test script that shows if all Laravel requisites are respected.

 ![Screenshot](/../screenshots/screenshot.png?raw=true "Screenshot")